 We partner with districts and individual schools to help build strong systems of support for all learners.

-Our team of special educators, speech-language pathologists, and psychologists works with students in Vermont and throughout New England to develop a customized program that serves their unique learning styles and helps them find success.
+Our team of special educators and speech-language pathologists (SLPs) works with students in Vermont and throughout New England to develop a customized program that serves their unique learning styles and helps them find success.

 We work with students who have social learning needs, including:

-We also have experience with medical and behavioral diagnoses including selective mutism, social-emotional disturbances, ADHD, dyslexia, stroke, traumatic brain injury, and cerebral palsy.
-We offer a variety of different programs in both one-to-one and group settings, including Social Thinking® groups and autism therapy.
+We also have experience with medical and behavioral diagnoses including selective mutism, social emotional disturbances, dyslexia, stroke, traumatic brain injury, and cerebral palsy.
+We offer a variety of different social learning programs in both one-to-one and group settings, including Social Thinking® groups and autism therapy.

 Our speech and language therapy services provide individualized intervention plans for students experiencing language, speech and/or dysphagia (swallowing) challenges.

-We focus on helping children and teens navigate social situations through direct teaching, coaching and practice to learn the fundamental building blocks of social success.
-We provide one-to-one instruction as well as group programs, including our Social Thinking® Groups and our summer camps.
+We focus on social emotional development, helping children and teens navigate social situations through direct teaching, coaching, and practice to learn the fundamental building blocks of social success.
+We provide one-to-one instruction as well as group programs, including our Social Thinking® groups and our summer camps.

-Our certified speech-language therapists provide comprehensive evaluations and individualized intervention plans for students experiencing language, speech, and dysphagia (swallowing) challenges, including:
+Our certified SLPs provide comprehensive evaluations and individualized intervention plans for students experiencing language, speech, and dysphagia (swallowing) challenges, including:

 Language needs to include understanding and/or expressing correct: